 Kidney Bean Soup

-I followed my normal rule for soups on this recipe, which is to double it and I ended up with enough kidney bean soup to feed Betsy and I until we have children (far in the future).
+I followed my normal rule for soups on this recipe, which is to double it and I ended up with enough kidney bean soup to feed our family into next year.
 So maybe there’s no need to double this one unless you are a family of at least four, unless you have a lot of spare empty containers and freezer space.

 1) Go over dry beans and sort out any debris.
 Soak dried beans overnight in 3 cups of cold water per cup of beans.